sh1boot/sh1boot.github.io/drafts/evenly-distributed-colours.md

 </figure>

-This has the unfortunate design feature of flattening the lightness of each colour, so all the obvious contrast is gone.
+This has the unfortunate design feature of flattening the lightness of each colour, so some of the bonus contrast is taken away.
 Maybe the hues are more evenly spread, but it's hard to tell.

 On the other hand, the contrast with the numbers written on the boxes is a bit better.
 And that's important.

 If only the hue is varied then things get crowded very quickly.
-If the lightness varies too much then clarity can be compromised.

 Another problem with OKLCh is that it's so easy to stumble out of gamut (the range of colours which the display can represent) and the CSS